datatrail-jhu/00_intro/docs/14_swirl.md

 Start working your way through the course lessons.
 Complete lessons 1 - 8 at your own pace.

+When you reach the end of a module you will be asked "Would you like to receive credit for completing this course on Coursera.org?"

+Answer no.

 Follow the prompts; congrats you are programming!

 ### More R programming lessons (Optional)